pokt-network/pocket-core-eth/README.md

 The `throttle` coefficient is what determines how many relays a user can create within a given number of blocks.

 Using `currentThrottleBlock` and `throttleResetBlock` to reset the `stakerCount`.
 Hardcoded every 10 blocks for now.
 Need to figure out a dynamic way to do this.

-## TODOs

-Node creation management and permissions

-Staking and slashing functions for nodes

-Need to ensure permissions are done for function access

-Minting mechanism

-Oracles

-## Known excessive/high gas costs

-changeDelegate called every time for PocketNode contracts

-strings should be bytes

-Registry too expensive

-Relay contract created for each relay